Xav83/Xav83.github.io/_posts/CI-CD/AzurePipelines/How to automatically detect issues in your YAML files with Azure PIpelines.md

 If you want, you can specify directly the list of the YAML file, instead of letting the tool scan through all the repository recursively. 😉

 Finally, it is interesting to notice that those steps can be uses on any environment available in Azure Pipelines.
+I actually made a GitHub repository in which I setup Azure Pipelines to run the steps described before on every environment available.
+You can take a look [here](https://github.com/Xav83/tutorials/blob/main/.azure-pipelines.yml#L41) as I will update it when new environment will be available on Azure Pipelines 😉

 --------------